P2PModels/task-allocation-prototype/task-allocation/connector/subgraph/README.md

-# Aragon Voting Subgraph
+# Round Robin Subgraph

-Universal subgraph, for all Aragon Voting apps.
+Subgraph made for the Task Allocation Round Robin model prototype.

+For more information see the docs on https://thegraph.com/docs/.